gbmhunter/blog/content/electronics/components/transistors/mosfets.md

 ## The Substrate (Body) Connection

 You generic MOSFET's actually have four leads (pins).
 It's just that one of them, the substrate (body) lead, is normally connected internally to the source, and so you only get three external connections.

+{{% note %}}
-Note: There are other types of specialty MOSFETs which have even more pins, such as current-measurement MOSFETs.
+There are other types of specialty MOSFETs which have even more pins, such as current-measurement MOSFETs.
+{{% /note %}}

 {{< figure src="/images/2011/09/mosfet-four-terminal-internal-diagram.gif" width="311px" caption="Internal diagram of a MOSFET showing the four connections, including the substrate (body) pin.
 Image from http://www.muzique.com/news/mosfet-body-diodes/."  >}}